Updated: January 30, 2020

-Cody represents WeCycle Consulting, a firm that aims to save businesses money through composting.
+Cody firm helps businesses save money through composting.
 As you might expect for someone in his role, he’s got a lot of top notch compost available to him.
-There’s no doubt that compost is a huge factor in growing great tomatoes, but it was the use of Walls-O-Water that got my attention.
+There’s no doubt that compost is a huge factor in growing great tomatoes, but it was the use of Walls O Water that got my attention.

-For those of you who are not familiar with Walls-O-Water, it’s one of many brands of “water teepees” that are used as mini greenhouses with warm weather vegetable plants like tomato, pepper, cucumber, melon and eggplant.
-The primary reason why people use them is to transplant vegetable plants outside earlier for a longer growing season.
+Walls O Water is one of many brands of “water teepees” that are used as mini greenhouses with warm weather vegetable plants like tomato, pepper, cucumber, melon and eggplant.
+The primary reason why people use them is to transplant vegetable plants outside sooner to get an earlier start to the growing season.

 Extending the season

-Strangely enough, the consensus is that you don’t get tomatoes much sooner using this method.
-This is probably because the tomatoes can’t set fruit until the night temperatures warm up above 60 degrees F. But Walls-O-Water do protect against frost, which in my part of the country is a very real possibility in early May.
-It also allows you to grow much bigger plants.
+Strangely enough, the consensus is that you don’t get tomatoes much sooner using Walls O Water or even double protected culture.
+This is probably because the tomatoes can’t set fruit until the night temperatures warm up above 60 degrees F.

-Here are a couple of other alternatives to Wall-O-Water that are available from Amazon:
+Here are a couple of other alternatives to Wall O Water:

 The most difficult part